Alex-chulu/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that changes the group owner
+ a script that changes the owner to vincent and the group owner to staff